Keyboard shortcuts

 Action Registration at Startup

-Dispatcher actions for paired devices are registered during plugin initialization via onDispatcherRegisterActions().
+Dispatcher actions for Bluetooth control and paired devices are registered during plugin initialization.
+Control actions are registered via registerBluetoothActionsWithDispatcher(), and device actions via onDispatcherRegisterActions().

 Why: The dispatcher needs to know about available actions before user interactions.
-Registering at startup ensures all paired devices are available immediately.
+Registering at startup ensures all actions are available immediately.

 Benefit: Users can use dispatcher actions in gestures, profiles, and other automation features without additional setup.